Tjex07/Express-Note-Taker/README.md

   * [Tests](#tests)
   * [License](#license)
   * [Contributing](#contributing)
   * [Questions](#questions)

   ## How does one install this Note Taker Application?
   To deploy this application first open a gitbash terminal and run npm i to grab needed packages.
 Afterwards npm start will deploy the application server.
 Now navigate to http://localhost:3000/notes and you are ready to use the application.

-  ## How does one use this readme generator?
+  ## How does one use this Note Taker Application?
   The functionality of this application enables the user to input a note with a note title and save the note for veiwing.
 Multiple notes can be saved.

-  ## How does one test this Note Taker Application?
-  undefined

   ## Questions
   If you have any questions about this Note Taker Application, please don't email me.
 Don't go to my github either... https://github.com/Tjex07.